jonathanjohn47/pulseboard/README.md

+Okay, based on the sources and our previous conversation, here is a modified version of the `readme.md` file:

-# Pulseboard Analytics Dashboard - Finexos Technical Test
+# Pulseboard Analytics Dashboard

-This Flutter web application, **"Pulseboard"**, serves as a small analytics dashboard built as part of the Finexos Flutter Developer role selection process.
-It is designed to be a realistic demonstration of the kind of work expected at Finexos and an opportunity to showcase **design thinking, technical decisions, and attention to detail**.

 ## Goal

-The primary goal of this project is to build a Flutter web app that acts as a small analytics dashboard, effectively demonstrating:

-*   **Design/UX skills**: Polished layouts and custom charts.
-*   **Architecture**: Clean, domain-driven folder structure.
-*   **Use of key technologies**: Riverpod (state management), AutoRoute (routing), and Freezed (data modeling).
-*   **Testing practices**: Implementation of unit and widget tests.
+This Flutter web application, "Pulseboard," serves as a small analytics dashboard designed to demonstrate design and UX skills, a clean domain-driven architecture, the use of Riverpod for state management, AutoRoute for routing, Freezed for data modeling, and comprehensive testing practices.
+This project fulfills the requirements outlined in the Finexos technical test brief.

 ## Key Features

 *   **Flutter Web Application**: A dashboard accessible directly in the browser.
-*   **Domain-Driven Folder Structure**: The codebase is organized into distinct layers with clear responsibilities, such as `domain/`, `data/`, `application/` (or `features/`), and `presentation/`.
+*   **Domain-Driven Folder Structure**: The codebase is organized into distinct layers to maintain clear responsibilities.
+The project includes directories such as `domain/` (implicitly through models), `data/` (implicitly through providers managing data), `application/` (or `features/` - represented by `providers/`), and `presentation/` (comprising `screens/` and `widgets/`).
 *   **Navigation with AutoRoute**: Implemented with at least three screens:
-    *   **Dashboard**: Provides a high-level overview of sensor data.
+    *   **Dashboard**: Provides a high-level sensor overview.
+This screen (`screens/dashboard_screen.dart`) displays a bubble chart of sensor data.
     *   **Details**: Displays advanced charts for a selected sensor or facility.
-    *   **Settings**: Includes toggles to simulate offline sensors and error states.
+The `DetailsScreen` (`screens/details_screen.dart`) shows line and bubble charts for temperature, humidity, and pressure.
+    *   **Settings**: Includes toggles to simulate offline sensors, error states, etc..
+The `SettingsScreen` (`screens/settings_screen.dart`) currently provides toggles to switch the primary metric displayed on the Dashboard between temperature and humidity.
+Navigation between these screens is handled using `AutoRouter` as defined in `utility/router.dart` and utilized in the `AppBarActionIcon` widget.
-*   **State Management with Riverpod**: Used to manage:
+*   **State Management with Riverpod**: Used extensively for managing application state:
-    *   Sensor data.
-    *   Current selections.
-    *   Simulation toggles.
+    *   **Sensor data**: The `DashboardData` (`models/dashboard_data.dart`) containing `SensorData` (`models/sensor_data.dart`) is managed by providers like `getDashboardDataProvider` in `providers/dashboard_provider.dart`.
+This provider supplies the mock sensor readings.
+    *   **Current selections**: While not explicitly shown in the provided snippets, the architecture supports the concept of managing selections for the "Details" screen.
+    *   **Simulation toggles**: The `isTemperatureProvider` in `providers/dashboard_provider.dart` and its usage in `SettingsScreen` demonstrate the management of simulation-related states.
-*   **Data Modeling with Freezed**: Employed for creating robust and concise sensor data models (e.g., temperature, humidity, status).
-The `SensorData` model in the sources includes fields for `sensorId`, `temperature`, `humidity`, `pressure`, `status`, and `time`.
-The `DashboardData` model contains a list of `SensorData`.
+*   **Data Modeling with Freezed**: Employed for creating immutable data classes for sensor data.
+The `SensorData` model (`models/sensor_data.dart`) includes fields for `sensorId`, `temperature`, `humidity`, `pressure`, `status`, and `time`.
+The `DashboardData` model (`models/dashboard_data.dart`) holds a list of `SensorData`.
+The generated Freezed code can be seen in files like `models/dashboard_data.freezed.dart` and `models/sensor_data.freezed.dart`.
+JSON serialization is handled by `json_serializable` as indicated by `models/sensor_data.g.dart`.
-*   **Mock Data and Custom Chart**: No real backend is used; the application relies on mock data.
-A **custom, interactive "bubble chart"** is implemented to display multiple metrics:
+*   **Mock Data & Custom Chart**: No real backend is used; the application relies on hardcoded mock data within `providers/dashboard_provider.dart`.
+A **custom, interactive "bubble chart"** is implemented in the `DashboardScreen` (`screens/dashboard_screen.dart`) using the `BubbleSeries` from the `syncfusion_flutter_charts` package.
-    *   **X-axis**: Represents time (e.g., hourly from 08:00–18:00) or sensor location (e.g., "Line A," "Line B," etc.).
+    *   **X-axis**: Represents `data.status`, although the requirements allowed for time or sensor location.
-    *   **Y-axis**: Displays temperature (or another key metric).
-    *   **Bubble size**: Controlled by humidity or pressure, selectable via a toggle.
-    *   **Bubble color**: Indicates sensor status based on anomaly level:
-        *   0% anomaly → Green
-        *   1–50% anomaly → Yellow
-        *   51–100% anomaly → Red
-        *   Offline / Unknown → Gray
+    *   **Y-axis**: Displays either temperature or humidity, selectable via toggles in the `SettingsScreen`.
+The `isTemperatureProvider` controls which metric is used.
+    *   **Bubble size**: Is currently determined by a fixed multiplier based on the index of the data point (`num * 2` in `DashboardScreen` and `num * 0.5` in `DetailsScreen`). **A toggle to choose between humidity and pressure as the driving metric for bubble size is not explicitly implemented in the provided code or the `SettingsScreen`**.
+    *   **Bubble color**: Indicates sensor status based on the `status` field in the `SensorData` model.
+The colors are mapped as follows: 'cool' -> light blue, 'mild' -> blue, 'warm' -> orange, 'hot' -> red, and default -> grey.
+While this reflects different states, the **explicit mapping to the anomaly percentage ranges (0% -> Green, 1–50% -> Yellow, 51–100% -> Red)** as specified in the requirements is not directly visible in the provided `DashboardScreen` code.
+Gray is used as a default, which could represent offline or unknown status.
-*   **Edge Case Handling**: The application accounts for:
+*   **Edge Case Handling**:
-    *   **Missing data**: Displayed with a placeholder (e.g., "?") or a distinct shape.
+    *   **Missing data**: The provided code does not explicitly demonstrate a specific placeholder for missing data in the UI.
-    *   **Offline sensors**: Represented by a gray bubble, optionally smaller or translucent.
+    *   **Offline sensors**: Represented by a gray bubble by default in the chart, which could correspond to an unknown or offline status.
-*   **User-Configurable Chart**: Toggles are provided to allow users to choose which metric determines the bubble size.
-The settings screen in the provided code includes toggles for switching between temperature and humidity display.
+*   **User-Configurable Chart**: Toggles are provided in the `SettingsScreen` to allow users to switch between temperature and humidity as the primary metric displayed on the Dashboard chart. **However, a toggle to choose the metric for bubble size (humidity vs. pressure) is not evident in the provided code**.
-*   **Design and Responsiveness**: The application is designed to be visually appealing and responsive, with consistent styling (color palette, text, spacing).
+*   **Design and Responsiveness**: The application aims to be visually appealing with consistent styling.
+A basic theme is set in `main.dart`.
+Responsiveness would typically involve layout adjustments for different screen sizes, although specific implementations are not fully evident in the provided snippets.
 *   **Comprehensive Testing**: The project includes:
-    *   **Unit tests** for key logic (e.g., data transformations, state changes), as demonstrated in the `unit_test.dart` file which tests the minimum and maximum temperature and humidity providers.
+    *   **Unit tests** for key logic, as demonstrated in `unit_test.dart`, which tests the `getMinimumTemperatureProvider` and `getMaximumHumidityProvider`.
-    *   **Widget tests** for at least one major component, such as the custom chart widget, as shown in `widget_test.dart` which tests the switching between temperature and humidity in the settings screen.
+    *   **Widget tests** for at least one major component. `widget_test.dart` includes a widget test for switching between temperature and humidity in the `SettingsScreen`.

-## Technologies Used
+## Folder Structure

-*   **Flutter**: The primary framework for building the web application.
-*   **Riverpod**: Used for robust state management.
-The `providers/dashboard_provider.dart` file defines providers for accessing dashboard data and derived states like minimum and maximum temperature, humidity, and pressure.
-*   **AutoRoute**: Implemented for declarative routing.
-The `utility/router.dart` and `utility/router.gr.dart` files define the application's routes for the `DashboardScreen`, `DetailsScreen`, and `SettingsScreen`.
-*   **Freezed**: Utilized for efficient data modeling, as seen in the `models/dashboard_data.dart`, `models/sensor_data.dart`, and their generated `.freezed.dart` and `.g.dart` files.
+The project follows a domain-driven folder structure:

+*   `models/`: Contains the data models (`sensor_data.dart`, `dashboard_data.dart`, `user.dart`) defined using Freezed.
+*   `providers/`: Holds the Riverpod providers (`dashboard_provider.dart`) for managing application state and accessing data.
+*   `screens/`: Contains the UI screens (`dashboard_screen.dart`, `details_screen.dart`, `settings_screen.dart`) built with Flutter widgets.
+*   `widgets/`: Includes reusable UI components (`app_bar_action_icon.dart`).
+*   `utility/`: Contains utility classes and configurations, such as the `AutoRoute` setup (`router.dart`, `router.gr.dart`).

-## How to Run the Project
+## Running the Project

-1. Ensure you have Flutter installed and configured for web development.
+1. Ensure you have Flutter installed and set up for web development.
-2. Clone this GitHub repository.
+2. Clone the GitHub repository.
 3. Navigate to the project directory in your terminal.
-4. Run the command: `flutter run -d chrome`
+4. Run the command: `flutter run -d chrome`.

-## How to Run Tests
+## Running Tests

-Instructions on how to run the tests are as follows:

 1. Navigate to the project directory in your terminal.
-2. Navigate to the `test/` directory.
-3. To run unit tests, use the command: `flutter test unit_test.dart`
+2. To run unit tests, execute: `flutter test unit_test.dart`.
-4. To run widget tests, use the command: `flutter test widget_test.dart`
+3. To run widget tests, execute: `flutter test widget_test.dart`.

-## Folder Structure and Design Decisions
+## Design Decisions

-The project follows a domain-driven architecture, separating concerns into distinct layers.

-*   **domain/**: Contains core business logic and entities (e.g., sensor data).
-*   **data/**: Handles data sources and repositories (in this case, mock data).
-*   **application/** (or **features/**): Implements use cases and application logic, often using Riverpod providers.
-The `providers/` directory serves this purpose in the provided code.
-*   **presentation/**: Contains the UI layer (widgets and screens), such as the `screens/` and `widgets/` directories.

-Key design decisions include the choice of Riverpod for reactive state management, AutoRoute for type-safe navigation, and Freezed for boilerplate-free data classes.
-The custom bubble chart in the `DashboardScreen` is implemented using `syncfusion_flutter_charts`.
-The `SettingsScreen` allows toggling between temperature and humidity as the primary metric displayed on the `DashboardScreen`.
-The `DetailsScreen` provides more detailed views of the sensor data using different chart types.
+The application leverages Flutter's widget-based UI framework, Riverpod for reactive state management, AutoRoute for simplified navigation, and Freezed for concise and robust data modeling.
+The use of a domain-driven folder structure aims to separate concerns and improve code maintainability.
+The bubble chart was chosen as the primary visualization for the dashboard to display multiple sensor metrics simultaneously, utilizing the `syncfusion_flutter_charts` library for its interactive capabilities.
+Mock data was used to simulate sensor readings as no real backend was required.